About the Mudi Dog Breed

 The Mudi is a medium-sized dog with a wedge-shaped head and pricked ears.
-The dog’s body has a distinctive sloping toward the rear.
+The breed’s body has a distinctive sloping toward the rear.

 The Mudi is generally considered a friendly and playful dog, especially around people they know and trust.
 According to the MCA, the breed is also very easy to train.